 Opaque ocean freight rates based on massive price fluctuations can hamper your groundwork for the 2018 tender season.
 That's why greater visibility into real-time rate data gives an incredible advantage to your sourcing activities.

 Enter subject matter experts, Michael Braun of Xeneta and Florian Dussler of Transporeon Group Americas.
-During a live webinar, they did a walk-through on how to integrate ocean freight benchmarking data into an intelligent bid tool to facilitate smarter decision making in negotiations.
+During a live webinar, they did a walk-through on how to integrate ocean freight procurement data into an intelligent bid tool to facilitate smarter decision making in negotiations.

 To paraphrase an attendee's comment, "running tender benchmarks in conjunction with a RFQ process is a match made in heaven."